 top of page

-LVA & LVIA are technical studies which predict and assess the changes a development may bring in relation to landscape character and visual amenity.
+LVIA & LVA are technical studies which predict and assess the changes a development may bring in relation to landscape character and visual amenity.

 A Landscape and Visual Impact Assessment (LVIA) is a formally presented study, usually prepared as one of the technical chapters of an Environmental Statement (ES).
 A Landscape and Visual Appraisal (LVA) is a more informal study presenting a review of potential landscape and visual effects in relation to a normal development planning case.

 Best practice guidance for LVA/LVIA work is set out in 'Guidelines for Landscape and Visual Impact Assessment' (Third Edition) published by The Landscape Institute and the Institute of Environmental Management and Assessment in 2013 (GLVIA3).
-Our studies are fully compliant with this guidance and are supported by a robust methodology and careful execution.
+Nigel's studies are fully compliant with this guidance and are supported by a robust methodology and careful execution.

 bottom of page